island-lang/island-lang.github.io/README.md

 	result given input >= 0 => input
 ```

-An ad-hoc precondition like `input < 0` implicitly introduces a Boolean property and an associated mapping rule.
+An ad-hoc precondition like `input < 0` implicitly introduces a Boolean property and an associated mapping rule that computes its truth-value.

 Note that the second mapping rule can be shortened further.
 Instead of explicitly describing a precondition for the case where `input >= 0` it can just describe a fallback case that would take effect whenever the others fails: